u16052642/thrive_erp_documentation/documentation-16.0/content/administration/install/deploy.rst

     gzip on;
   }

-Odoo as a WSGI Application
+Thrive Bureau ERP as a WSGI Application
 ==========================

-It is also possible to mount Odoo as a standard WSGI_ application.
-Odoo provides the base for a WSGI launcher script as ``odoo-wsgi.example.py``.
-That script should be customized (possibly after copying it from the setup directory) to correctly set the configuration directly in :mod:`odoo.tools.config` rather than through the command-line or a configuration file.
+It is also possible to mount Thrive Bureau ERP as a standard WSGI_ application.
+Thrive Bureau ERP provides the base for a WSGI launcher script as ``Thrive Bureau ERP-wsgi.example.py``.
+That script should be customized (possibly after copying it from the setup directory) to correctly set the configuration directly in :mod:`Thrive Bureau ERP.tools.config` rather than through the command-line or a configuration file.

 However the WSGI server will only expose the main HTTP endpoint for the web client, website and webservice API.
-Because Odoo does not control the creation of workers anymore it can not setup cron or livechat workers
+Because Thrive Bureau ERP does not control the creation of workers anymore it can not setup cron or livechat workers

 Cron Workers
 ------------

-To run cron jobs for an Odoo deployment as a WSGI application requires
+To run cron jobs for an Thrive Bureau ERP deployment as a WSGI application requires

-* A classical Odoo (run via ``odoo-bin``)
+* A classical Thrive Bureau ERP (run via ``Thrive Bureau ERP-bin``)
-* Connected to the database in which cron jobs have to be run (via :option:`odoo-bin -d`)
+* Connected to the database in which cron jobs have to be run (via :option:`Thrive Bureau ERP-bin -d`)
 * Which should not be exposed to the network.
-To ensure cron runners are not network-accessible, it is possible to disable the built-in HTTP server entirely with :option:`odoo-bin --no-http` or setting ``http_enable = False`` in the configuration file
+To ensure cron runners are not network-accessible, it is possible to disable the built-in HTTP server entirely with :option:`Thrive Bureau ERP-bin --no-http` or setting ``http_enable = False`` in the configuration file

 LiveChat